Free cookie consent management tool by TermsFeed Blog - Don’t fear pay transparency | Redline Group Recruitment News and Blogs | Redline Group Ltd

 “If your pay is so competitive, why not tell us what it is?”

 And it is not just spoiled-for-choice candidates putting pressure on employers to disclose salaries upfront.
-Governments and lawmakers are doing it too.
-Despite employees seeking improved working conditions, flexibility, and benefits post covid, pay transparency is the final bastion of equitable working.
+While employees have long advocated for better working conditions, flexibility, and benefits-especially post covid, pay transparency remains one of the last frontiers.
 Broadcasting exactly what everyone earns still feels inconceivable.
-“The European Commission’s most recent data shows that the gender pay gap in the EU is 14.1 per cent and only diminishes at a snail’s pace,” says Christian Wigand, a spokesperson from the European Commission.
+“The European Commission’s most recent data shows that the gender pay gap in the EU is 14.1 per cent and is closing at a snail’s pace,” says Christian Wigand, a spokesperson from the European Commission.
+Clearly more needs to be done.

-On International Women’s Day, the UK government announced a pilot scheme in which participating employers have to list salary details on job adverts and stop asking about salary history during the recruitment process.
-And Germany is a step ahead, with a law in place since 2017 entitling employees of companies with over 200 staff to know what their colleagues are earning.
+In a significant move on International Women’s Day, the UK government launched a pilot scheme requiring participating employers to disclose salaries in job adverts and eliminate salary history questions during the recruitment process.
+And Germany has gone even further- since 2017, employees in companies with over 200 staff had the right to know what their colleagues earn.

 Imposed salary transparency could help to dramatically reduce the gender pay gap, according to research by HEC Paris Business School.
 Researchers found that, over the course of two decades, radical transparency, whereby salaries of all of the participating 100,000 academics were posted online for universal access, reduced the gender pay gap by up to 50 per cent.